djcunningham0/dannycunningham.com/content/posts/2025-06-26-chicago-tool-library-search-1/index.md

 In that example, we're telling PostgreSQL to search across multiple columns (name, number, etc.) and that some columns are more important than others.
 An "A" weight is more important than a "B" weight, and so on, so a match in the "name" column is more important than a match in the "brand" column.
-There's some fairly straightforward configurability there, but you can also see that it's someone limited (for example, you only have four discrete weights to choose from).
+That's some fairly straightforward configurability, it's somewhat limited (for example, you only have four discrete weights to choose from).

 Here's how I'd sum up the pros and cons of PostgreSQL full text search: